 Measure your portions.
 Once you've established your calorie target, accurate accounting is a must.
 "Eyeballing" what you think is a portion is a recipe for disaster.

 Track what you eat, and remember that a bad day does not mean all is lost.
 You can make up the excess calories from one bad day slowly over the rest of the week through exercise and additional calorie cutting.

 Perform moderate-to-vigorous cardio exercises such as jogging and swimming 30 to 60 minutes per day.
-Use an online calorie calculator to estimate the calorie burn you get for various activities.
+Use an online calorie calculator like MyPlate to estimate the calorie burn you get for various activities.
 Remember, not all exercise happens at the gym.
 Physically demanding weekend chores, like yard work, are significant calorie burners.

 Train your muscles twice weekly by lifting weights or doing pushups, V-ups, squats and chinups.
 These activities build muscle tissue, which helps increase your metabolism.